 So I ask, can we really attain some deeper understanding of the other by looking at a portrait?
-As a historical artefact, it has something to offer; or as an iconic trace of a memory but its expression is limited, and I claim, cannot achieve its most noble intention of capturing the 'truth' of an individual.
+As a historical artefact, it has something to offer; or as an iconic trace of a memory, but its expression is limited, and I claim, cannot achieve its most noble intention of capturing the 'truth' of an individual.

-Hence my aim throughout my dissertation and creative works, will be to offer an additional text to the hitherto silent world of traditional visual portraiture.
-I aim to make portraits of individuals that exist in an extended time and incorporate as an integral part, their 'soundtrack' to express the moving, fluctuating de-centred nature of their identities and in this way, explore the possibilities of extending portraiture to create a portrait that is both satisfying and meaningful.
+Hence my aim throughout my dissertation and creative works, will be to offer an additional text to the hitherto silent world of visual portraiture.
+I aim to make portraits of individuals that exist in an extended time, made up of many momentary fragments and that incorporate as an integral part, their 'soundtrack' to express the moving, fluctuating de-centred nature of their identities and in this way, explore the possibilities of extending portraiture to create a portrait that is both satisfying and meaningful.